ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-delight.md

 | `prompt`                                        |     ❌     |
 | `.addEventListener`                             |     ❌     |

-[^5]: It looks like it runs a only before the console message is posted but none afterwards.
+[^6]: Note that `setTimeout` and `requestAnimationFrame` can only run before the console message is posted and not afterwards.

 ## Rendering HTML inside of the SVG